Newcastle02/cas-3135-samples/README.md

 * `01-configmap`: k8s manifests for sample ConfigMaps and Deployments
 * `02-secret`: a demo showing typical usage patterns for ConfigMaps and Secrets

+### Lecture 11-02

+* `01-local`: k8s manifests and Terraform configurations for deployment to local cluster